Updated: May 31

 We remember the day we bought our first used DSLR camera.
 We were SO excited!
 But, what we remember the most was having absolutely no clue where to point our new (to us) camera!

 The top beginner objects - M31, M42, and M45 - are easy astrophotography targets that are typically the first objects an amateur astrophotographer will photograph.
 Perhaps you quickly and eagerly captured those, and you're left wondering what else there is to photograph.
 You can either spend hours on Stellarium debating on which target to do next or just point at random parts of the sky and hope for the best... or read this guide!

-We made this guide for the beginners who only have a DSLR and a tripod, or a DSLR and a small tracker.
+Rather than let another astrophotographer spiral, we made this guide for beginners who have managed to obtain a DSLR and a tripod, or a DSLR and a small tracker.

-For the best Astrophotography targets with a telescope and a motorized mount, you can find our picks for each season below:
+For the best astrophotography targets with a telescope and a motorized mount, you can find recommended objects for each season below:

 You can watch our video about this list HERE.

 A huge and bright galaxy - the easiest to capture of them all!
 The Andromeda Galaxy is one of the few galaxies visible to the naked eye from Earth.
 It has a diameter of more than six times that of the Moon!

 The Andromeda Galaxy can easily be photographed with a DSLR and no telescope, as proven by the images to the left.